Pay just $7.50 for postage

-Whether you avoid dairy or not, this gluten free vegan pumpkin cheesecake is going to knock your socks off.
+This gluten free vegan pumpkin cheesecake is going to knock your socks off, whether you avoid dairy or not.

 Feel free to use regular cream cheese, sour cream and butter, but know that the recipe also works deliciously with these non-dairy alternatives.
 It’s a simple but oh-so-delicious autumnal twist on traditional cheesecake that just might have you rethinking your Thanksgiving desserts!